 When Shouldn’t You Use Alprostadil?

-Alprostadil is not suited to everyone.
+Alprostadil is not suited for everyone.
 Before you take this substance, it is crucial to inform your doctor if:

 - You have had an allergic reaction to Alprostadil in the past.